learnlearnin/learnlearnin.github.io/src/documents/reserve-telegram-username.html.md

 title: Reserve telegram username
 ---

+If you don't want to do anything go down to lazy

 If you're like my unfortunate friend Marco, and do not have a linux installation handy follow No-linux and then common.
 If you have linux, node, and git, follow Linux and then common.